open-polymer-challenge/challenge-code/README.md

 ## Installation

-You can install package using `pip install opc`.
+You can install package using `pip install -i https://test.pypi.org/simple/ opc`.
 Current version of package is tested with the following requirements
  - joblib==1.3.2
  - numpy==1.26.4
  - pandas==2.2.1